 – Diane Brown

 Diane F. Brown of Clearwater, Florida, is Founder and Director of The Marian Servants of Divine Providence, Our Lady of Divine Providence House of Prayer and its Foundation.
-She is a member of the Franciscan University board of trustees and an active force in many other Catholic organizations.
+She was a thirteen year member of the Franciscan University Board of Trustees and an active force in many other Catholic organizations.
 A much sought after speaker, her message is that God has given a vision to all of us, and we need to stay faithful and hopeful while putting a radical trust in God.
 In her circumstance, through death God brought light.
-Her life’s mission for over four decades is help those who recognize in themselves a yearning desire to know God more personally, to love God more deeply, and to serve God more generously, and for all people to come to a greater understanding of their personal mission in life.
+Her life’s mission for over four decades is to help those who recognize in themselves a yearning desire to know God more personally, to love God more deeply, and to serve God more generously, and for all people to come to a greater understanding of their personal mission in life.

 In 1992, she founded the Cenacle of Our Lady of Divine Providence School of Spiritual Direction, and the Retreat Ministry of the Marian Servants.
 The School of Spiritual Direction is associated with Franciscan University of Steubenville, Ohio and the Institute for Priestly Formation.